WeslleyDeSouza/govtech-hackathon-2026/README.md

 # GovTech Hackathon 2026

+* Schedule and Programme below *

 At the [GovTech Hackathon 2026](https://www.bk.admin.ch/bk/de/home/digitale-transformation-ikt-lenkung/bundesarchitektur/api-architektur-bund/govtech-hackathon26.html) (May 28/29 in Bern), we will share, improve, and use government data to create an impact.
 Meet developers, experts and enthusiasts from the administration, businesses and civil society, and work together on Switzerland's digital foundation.
-[Register now! (waiting list)](https://www.bk.admin.ch/bk/de/home/digitale-transformation-ikt-lenkung/bundesarchitektur/api-architektur-bund/govtech-hackathon26/anmeldungformular.html)

 ## Challenges: Using Data to Make an Impact